avartanii/portfolio/README.md

 These are two different projects.
 FiniteAutomata is a personal assignment I did for fun for my professor in our Theory of Computation course.
 KirkmanSolver was an assignment from our Algorithms course.

-- FiniteAutomata: This program takes in a Definitive Finite Automata and determines whether strings passed in by the user are accepted or rejected by the machine.

 - AdvancedChangeMaker: This program takes in coin denominations and an amount and presents the most efficient collection of coins that will add up to the given amount.
   - For example: Given the denominations (1, 4, 5) and an amount 8, the solution will propose using two 4-cent coins as opposed to one 5-cent and three 1-cent coins).
   - Tuple.java is written for this program only.